-Each Sub-Fund may invest in financial derivatives instruments, as well as use special techniques and instruments for the purpose of efficient portfolio management and to hedge against market risks, within the limits laid down under sections 6 "Investment Restrictions" and 8 "Special Investment Techniques and Instruments".
+Unless otherwise specified in the relevant Sub-Fund Appendix, each Sub-Fund may invest in financial derivatives instruments, as well as use special techniques and instruments for the purpose of efficient portfolio management and to hedge against market risks, within the limits laid down under sections 6 "Investment Restrictions" and 8 "Special Investment Techniques and Instruments" or, only in respect of the Money Market Sub-Fund(s), in the conditions described in the Schedule 2 attached.

-Techniques and instruments shall be used only in accordance with the Sub-Funds' investment objective and policies.
+If permitted, financial derivatives instruments as well as techniques and instruments shall be used only in accordance with the Sub-Funds' investment objective and policies.